Quiberon, Morbihan tourism & sightseeing

-Visit Quiberon (Brittany, France)
+Visit Quiberon (Brittany, France)Photo Gallery

 In the town behind the beach you can see typical low Brittany whitewashed houses and shops, and the 12th century Church of Notre-Dame de Locmaria.
-There is also a small museum dedicated to the history of the Quiberon peninsula, called the Maison du Patrimoine (rue de Port Haliguen in the town centre).
+There is also a small museum dedicated to the history of the Quiberon peninsula, called the Maison du Patrimoine (on rue de Port Haliguen in the town centre).

 Exploring the Quiberon peninsula